canonical/pebble/HACKING.md

 ...
 ```

-If you want to build and install the Pebble executable to your `~/go/bin` directory (which you may want to add to your path), use `go install`:
+If you want to build and install the executable to your `~/go/bin` directory (which you may want to add to your path), use `go install`:

 ```
 $ go install ./cmd/pebble